 The rules of flat track roller derby are quite complex and it may take new players and fans a little time to learn.
 We can’t describe ALL of the rules, but we can help you with the basics!

 - Unlike old-school roller derby, there is NO punching,elbows,tripping, tackling, or anything of the sort.
-We use our shoulders and hips to lay a hit.
+We use our shoulders, hips, and if we’re brave enough, our chests, to lay a hit.
 If you get knocked out of bounds, you must return to the track BEHIND everyone that was in front of you at the time you exited the track.